Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 Google Classroom stands out for several reasons.
 Native integration with Google’s productivity suite makes student collaboration much easier and more intuitive.
 Organizations also do not have to host the application itself.
 Google both hosts the platform and provides 100+ terabytes of pooled cloud storage.

 Some of Google Classroom’s more advanced features are paywalled.
 These include polling, attendance tracking, and breakout rooms.
-The user interface is also criticized for an aged look and less intuitive feel than one would expect from a Google product.
+The user interface is also criticized for an aged look and a less intuitive feel than one would expect from a Google product.
 Some school-specific features, such as managing assignments, can also be glitchy for some users.
 Google Classroom is also less supportive of 3rd party tools and integrations than other products on this list.

 TalentLMS